Skip to Content

 What type of canned pumpkin is best?

-If you don’t use canned pumpkin and you’re using homemade pumpkin puree, use 1 3/4 cups.
-If your pumpkin puree is on the thinner, watery side, you might want to cut back on the milk a bit.
+In the event that you don’t use canned pumpkin and you’re using homemade pumpkin puree, use 1 3/4 cups.
+However, if your pumpkin puree is on the thinner, watery side, you might want to cut back on the milk a bit.
+Note– I don’t recommend using a pumpkin pie filling for this recipe.
+Stick with the puree instead!

 I use Farmer’s Market Organic Pumpkin in all my pumpkin recipes and their pumpkin is a nice, thick pumpkin puree – not watered down at all, so I use a bit of milk to help with the moisture instead of relying completely on the pumpkin.

 I know it’s August and I’m already sharing pumpkin recipes with you, but I just can’t help myself!
 Pumpkin is one of my favorite baking ingredients.
-Last year, I shared my pumpkin banana bread, gluten free pumpkin cookies, gluten free pumpkin chocolate chip muffins, and a gluten free mini pumpkin layer cake.
+Last year, I shared my pumpkin banana bread, gluten free pumpkin cookies, GF pumpkin chocolate chip muffins, and a GF mini pumpkin layer cake.

-A definite reader favorite from last year was the gluten free pumpkin banana bread – it was insanely popular!
-I’ve already made two loaves of it this summer before I started working on this gluten free pumpkin bread recipe.
+A definite reader favorite from last year was the GF pumpkin banana bread – it was insanely popular!
+I’ve already made two loaves of it this summer before I started working on this homemade pumpkin bread recipe.

 I’m also already planning on making a batch of gluten free pumpkin cookies for a get-together.
 They’re melt-in-your-mouth good!
 It might sound like a lot of pumpkin recipes up in here, but I’m telling you – I’ll NEVER get sick of it!